naaando/lyrics/README.md

 |    ![Screenshot](data/screenshot-inactive.png)        |      ![Screenshot](data/screenshot-dark-inactive.png)      |
 | -------------------------------------------- | ------------------------------------------------- |

+**Using it with youtube**

+You can use lyrics on Youtube if you're using Chromium based browsers by using [browser-playerctl extension](https://chrome.google.com/webstore/detail/browser-playerctl/ojjjidifjmbbckdjfiagdfdepbcmnicg).

+**Known issue**
+Lyrics isn't able to syncronize with Spotify App (at least for free accounts) due to null MPRIS position, so the Lyrics will always start from beginnig wherever the track position is.

 ## Downloading lyrics

 To enable the app to download lyrics you should install also [lyricsources](https://github.com/naaando/lyricsources), a python library adapted from [OSDLyrics](https://github.com/osdlyrics/osdlyrics)